ansar-butt/CPP-Compiler/README.md

 ## Project Overview

-The **CPP-Compiler** is a basic lexical analyzer implemented in C++.
-It reads a source code file (`input.cc`), tokenizes it, and outputs the tokens and their lexemes to the console and a file (`output.txt`).
-This project demonstrates the fundamental concepts of lexical analysis, including recognizing keywords, identifiers, constants, operators, and other language constructs.
+The **CPP-Compiler** is a simple compiler implementation written in C++.
+It performs lexical analysis, parsing, intermediate code generation (Three Address Code - TAC), and machine code generation.
+The project also includes a virtual machine (VM) to execute the generated machine code.

+This project demonstrates the fundamental concepts of compiler design, including tokenization, parsing, symbol table management, and code execution.

+---

 ## Features

+1. **Lexical Analysis**:

-- Tokenizes source code into meaningful components (tokens and lexemes).
+   - Tokenizes the input source code into meaningful components (tokens and lexemes).
-- Supports:
-  - Keywords (`INT`, `CHAR`, `IF`, `ELSE`, `WHILE`, `INPUT`,`PRINTLN`, `Print`).
-  - Identifiers.
-  - Numeric constants.
+   - Supports keywords, identifiers, numeric constants, string literals, operators, and separators.

+2. **Parsing**:

+   - Implements a recursive descent parser to validate the syntax of the input code.
+   - Generates a symbol table and TAC (Three Address Code).

+3. **Machine Code Generation**:

+   - Converts TAC into machine code instructions.
+   - Stores machine code in memory for execution.

+4. **Virtual Machine (VM)**:
+   - Executes the generated machine code.
+   - Supports input/output operations, arithmetic, and control flow.

+---

+## Project Structure

+- **Lexer**: Handles lexical analysis and tokenization.
-  - String and literal constants.
+- **Parser**: Performs syntax analysis and generates TAC.
-  - Operators (arithmetic, relational, assignment).
-  - Separators (parentheses, braces, etc.).
-  - Comments.
-  - While Loops
-  - Conditionals
-- Outputs tokens and lexemes to both the console and a file (`output.txt`).
-- Reports errors with line and column numbers for invalid tokens.
+- **MachineCodeGenerator**: Converts TAC into machine code.
+- **VM**: Executes the machine code.

 ---